CNOS: A Strong Baseline for CAD-based Novel Object Segmentation: Related work

 \section{Related work}

-In this section, we provide a brief overview of existing works on object segmentation commonly used in 6D object pose estimation. \paragraph{Seen object segmentation.} Most of the existing object pose estimation methods ~\cite{labbe-eccv20-cosypose,Wang_2021_GDRN} employ object segmentation such as Mask-RCNN \cite{he2017mask} as the initial stage, typically retrained on extensive training data specific to each target object \cite{sundermeyer2023bop}.
-This data-driven approach aims to enhance the robustness in challenging scenarios with heavy occlusions or extreme lighting variations.
-However, these methods often neglect the detection or segmentation of novel objects, which is often more practical.
+This section provides a brief overview of existing methods for object detection and segmentation that are commonly used in 6D object pose estimation pipelines.

+\customparagraph{Segmentation of seen object.} Many object pose estimation methods~\cite{labbe-eccv20-cosypose,Wang_2021_GDRN} employ object segmentation methods such as Mask R-CNN~\cite{he2017mask}, typically fine-tuned on extensive training data specific to each target object \cite{sundermeyer2023bop}.
+Such supervised methods have been demonstrated robust in challenging scenarios with heavy occlusions and lighting variations.
+However, these methods cannot deal with new objects without retraining, which is a deal-breaker for many applications.
 In this work, we address this limitation by focusing on the segmentation of previously-unseen objects from their CAD models without retraining.

-\paragraph{Unseen object segmentation.} Object segmentation methods have traditionally focused on scenarios known as ``closed-world" settings, where the training and test sets share the same object classes.
-Nevertheless, recent observations by Du~\textit{et al.} \cite{du2021learning, Du_ICCVW21} suggest that class-agnostic instance segmentation networks can effectively generalize to previously unseen object classes.
-Building upon this insight, Zhao~\textit{et al.} \cite{zhao2022ncdss} leverage saliency detection models to solve the novel class discovery task in 2D segmentation.
-These observations hold potential for advancing segmentation-based 6D pose estimation or tracking.
-In line with this, Nguyen~\textit{et al.} \cite{nguyen_pizza_2022} have proposed a two-stage 6D tracking approach based on these observations.
-Their approach assumes the availability of an initial bounding box to segment objects using \cite{Du_ICCVW21} then propagate it to next frames using optical flow.
-Subsequently, 6D novel object tracking is performed based on the predicted object masks.
-In contrast, our objective solely focuses on segmenting objects in images derived from CAD models without initial boxes, aiming to facilitate the development of scalable CAD-based pose estimation methods.
+\customparagraph{Segmentation of unseen objects.} Object segmentation methods traditionally focus on scenarios known as ``closed-world" settings, where the training and test sets share the same object classes.
+Nevertheless, recent observations by Du~\textit{et al.}~\cite{du2021learning, Du_ICCVW21} suggest that class-agnostic instance segmentation networks can effectively generalize to previously unseen object classes.
+Building upon this insight, Zhao~\textit{et al.}~\cite{zhao2022ncdss} leverage saliency detection models to solve the novel class discovery task in 2D segmentation.
+Nguyen~\textit{et al.}~\cite{nguyen_pizza_2022} propose a two-stage 6D tracking approach based on these observations.
+Their approach assumes the availability of an initial bounding box to segment object using \cite{Du_ICCVW21} and then propagates the box to next frames using optical flow.
+Subsequently, 6D tracking of novel objects is performed based on predicted object masks.
+In contrast, our objective solely focuses on segmenting objects in images derived from CAD models without initial boxes.